microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/openshiftchangerequest-decline.md

 ## Response

-If successful, this method returns `200, OK` response code.
+If successful, this method returns a `200 OK` response code.
 It does not return anything in the response body.

 ## Examples

-The following is an example of how to call this API.
+The following example shows how to call this API.

 ### Request